emleddin/comp-chem-website/pages/UNIX_guide/UNIXguide-vi.md

 So `22dd` would delete 22 lines starting with the line your cursor is on.
 A single `dd` will delete the line your cursor is on.

+If you need line numbers, you can turn them on with `:set nu` or `:set number`.
+They can be turned off with `:set nu!` or `:set nonumber`.
+You can turn on hidden characters with `:set list` and turn them off with `:set nolist`.

 If you're using a Linux system, there is a good chance that your system administrator has installed the
 [gedit text editor](https://help.gnome.org/users/gedit/stable/index.html.en),